casey/just/README.md

 Passing an empty list to a non-`*` parameter without a default is an error.

+List arguments are space-joined when passed as positional arguments when `positional-arguments` is set, unless they are variadic, in which case they are passed as one positional argument per element.

 #### Positional Arguments

 If `positional-arguments` is `true`, recipe arguments will be passed as